scottvr/phart/docs/GHM-LATEX.md

 The bulleted list, as it turns out, takes up less vertical space than the blank line between such **GHFMDMJ**L_OMG_ lines.
 It all fits very well within the generally unnecessary constraints within which **phart** _voluntarily_ does its work, though, _doesn't it_?

 Now, if you're still with  me this far..
-Here _bear Witness_ to **phart**'s new output target `markdown-latex` as it was meant to be seen, under very _narrow constraints in suboptimal conditions_:
+Here _bear Witness_ to **phart**'s new output target `markdown-latex` as it _was meant to be seen_, which is to say, under very _narrow constraints in suboptimal conditions_:

 ----